max-geraci/shopware-plugin/README.md

-# Pay.nl Shopware plugin
+# PAY.
+Shopware plugin
 ---
 - [Summary](#summary)
 - [Quickstart](#quickstart)
 - [Setup](#setup)
 ---
 ### Summary
-With this plug-in by Pay.nl you can easily add all desired payment methods to your Shopware webshop.
+With this plug-in by PAY. you can easily add all desired payment methods to your Shopware webshop.
 Please refer to https://www.pay.nl (Dutch) for an overview of all features and services.
 ##### Available payment methods:
 Bank Payments  | Creditcards | Gift cards & Vouchers | Pay by invoice | Others |
 :-----------: | :-----------: | :-----------: | :-----------: | :-----------: |